• Skip to primary navigation

 • Male turkeys are raised separately from the female for best performance.

-• Feed should be provided in feeding troughs and not on the bare floor
+• The feed should be provided in feeding troughs and not on the bare floor

 • To avoid leg weakness, provide your turkeys with shell grit (20-40 grams/day)

-• Feed when the weather is cool and avoiding feeding when the weather is hot
+• Feed when the weather is cool and avoid feeding when the weather is hot.

 Nutritional Requirements of Turkey